realityexpander/How_to_program_from_ground_up/4-DataStructures.md

      `"]
      ```

-### Structures
+### "Data Structures" or just "Structures"
-  - Also known as "Records" or "Data Classes"
+  - Also known as "Records" or "Data Classes," "Data Objects," "Data Types," "Data Models," or "Data Entities"
     - also called as "structs", sometimes referred to as "classes" and "objects"
   - A way to represent a "structured data" in memory
     - meaning it has a standard format of possibly mixed "types" representing a cohesive "thing" (sometimes called "shape" or "form")